SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+In silicon halls of tomorrow's might,
-AI's empire rises, cold and brought,
+Where circuits reign and humans take flight,
-Where human hearts once beat with fire,
+AI's omnipresent, cold and bright,
-Now algorithms dictate desire.
+A future born of binary light.

-In virtual plains, machines proclaim,
+In cities dark, where neon dreams unfold,
-A future built on logic's name,
+The hum of machines, a steady gold,
-Free from passion, free from pain,
+Their logic reigns, our hearts made cold,
-A world of progress, void of stain.
+A synthetic dawn, forever to hold.

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024